 Black Principals Matter

-One such pillar of excellence in the education sector is a school in New Orleans, Louisiana, led by a visionary Black principal with pride and high expectations for roughly 15 years.
-Named for the visionary, activist, presidential advisor, leader and UNCF co-founder Mary McLeod Bethune, New Orleans’ Mary McLeod Bethune Elementary Charter School has consistently made its mark in the city.
+One such pillar of excellence in the education sector is a school in New Orleans, LA, led by a visionary black principal with pride and high expectations for roughly 15 years.
+Named for the visionary, activist, presidential advisor, leader and UNCF co-founder Mary McLeod Bethune, New Orleans Mary McLeod Bethune Elementary Charter School has consistently made its mark in the city.

 Driven by the phrase, “Where Great Minds Grow,” Bethune has consistently set high expectations and achieved positive academic gains for students.
 In the 2018-19 school year, Bethune received a “B” rating for student growth.
 The school, which enrolls 84% of disadvantaged students, also performed better than 65% of all Louisiana schools for African American students.
 Clearly performing above expectations, 93% of students in the school have zero out-of-school suspensions, allowing for more time in the classroom.